mahmoudparsian/machine-learning-course/syllabus/winter-2020/README.md

 # Session 1, January 7, 2020

-* Team Building to Build ML Solution
+* Team Building for Implementing an ML Solution
 	* 7 teams
 	* Each Team: 3-4 members